-Why study the law of Logistics and Transportation?
+Why study the law of Transportation and Logistics?

-Logistics and Transportation is a vastly growing field.
+Transportation and Logistics is a vastly growing field.
 International trade continues to expand each year, and the opening of the "New Panama Canal" will only increase this trend.
-Studying Logistics and Transportation will give graduates a specialized education and a thorough understanding of materials most applicable to potential employers in this field.
+Studying Transportation and Logistics will give graduates a specialized education and a thorough understanding of materials most applicable to potential employers in this field.

 Who can take the program?